Harmony Public Schools San Antonio Enrollment Guide for 2023–24

 Touring Harmony Science Academy—San Antonio was a great experience where we spoke with high school student ambassadors about their course work, projects, and community service.
 These students were pursuing different courses of study, but they were all full of joy, curiosity, and optimism about their futures.

-The success of the Harmony Public Schools model depends on meticulous planning of curriculum and course sequences, as you can see from the course catalog and handbook.
+The success of the Harmony Public Schools model depends on meticulous planning of curriculum and course sequences, as you can see from the academic guide and handbook.
 Then all that preparation comes to life in the classroom as students work on their projects.
 Here are some activities that we observed:

 • Architectural models that demonstrated the elements of the Italianate architectural style and the construction techniques of a roof.